 The workroom and enclosed platform lighting systems shall be provided to achieve the required light levels for the four lighting groups as shown on the drawings.

-Task Light Group (TLG): The lights in this group provide 50 fc of Task lighting for 1) Equipment operator stations and/or 2) Areas within a zone that require a higher light level for visual acuity.
+Task Light Group (TLG): The lights in this group provide 50 footcandles of Task lighting for 1) Equipment operator stations and/or 2) Areas within a zone that require a higher light level for visual acuity.
 The TLG lighting is provided by luminaires located in task-specific areas apart from the normal Ambient Light Group grid pattern.

-Ambient Light Group (ALG): This illumination group shall provide 25 fc for operational zones where work is performed that requires less visual acuity than that needed for Task lighting.
+Ambient Light Group (ALG): This illumination group shall provide 25 footcandles for operational zones where work is performed that requires less visual acuity than that needed for Task lighting.
 This will be the primary lighting provided for workroom activities.

-Area of Travel Light Group (AOTLG): This illumination lighting group requires a minimum average of 12.5 fc for areas of travel such as aisles and walkways when all other lights are turned off.
-Maintain the minimum average of 12.5 fc’s at all times.
+Area of Travel Light Group (AOTLG): This illumination lighting group requires a minimum average of 12.5 footcandles for areas of travel such as aisles and walkways when all other lights are turned off.
+Maintain the minimum average of 12.5 footcandles at all times.
 Luminaires within the “AOTLG” shall not be automatically controlled and shall be energized 24 hours/day.

 Egress Lighting Group (ELG): This is a condition in which power to the facility or the lighting circuitry is interrupted.
-During these conditions, an average of 1 fc must be maintained along all emergency egress routes in accordance with the National Fire Protection Agency 101 Life Safety code.
+During these conditions, an average of one footcandle must be maintained along all emergency egress routes in accordance with the National Fire Protection Agency 101 Life Safety code.
 The column mounted, emergency battery units within the workroom must provide this emergency egress lighting.

 The functional characteristic of each luminaire within the workroom and enclosed platform shall be as follows: